windingwind/zotero-better-notes/README.md

 ## Introduction

-**Note**: a atomized **note** containing a point , or a method describe in a paper, your thought when you reading the paper, or everything else your draw from a paper.
-In Zotero, a note looks like below with qutoe sencetes and your own though.
+**Note**: an atomized **note** including a point, or a method described in a paper, or your thoughts while reading the paper, or anything else you drew from a paper.

+A note in Zotero looks something like this (below), with quote sentences and your own thoughts.

 ![](image/README/1651892918746.png)